antonyukmaryana/codingtask/README.md

 **Requirements**

-To run this program, you have to have Android Studio or Terminal.
+To run this program, use Android Studio or Terminal.